thrutheframe/Tiki3/README.md

 Q: Would you release the STEP file for others to remix your design?

 A: I asked this question once and the answer was "if u can remix it, u can design it on your own".
 He was kindof an asshole, but he was not wrong either.
-That is why I ended up designing this mount system.
+That is why I ended up designing my own mount system.
 I prefer not to be an asshole, but I am cheeky.
 Hence, I would release the STEP files for the body and BL bracket, which will be a good foundation to built your own version/remix.

 Q: Why it is called Tiki3